ECN Brokers and News Trading

 Are there other ways to news trade ?

-In volatile times news can enter the market unannounced and affect markets.
-The trader can still speculate about whether such news might happen and keep an eye on a market to see if it is reacting.
-Thus the trader is not trying to find immediate reactions per se, rather looking for changes in the way a market will move in response to significant news.
+In volatile times, news can enter the market unannounced and affect markets.
+The trader can still speculate about whether such news might happen and keep an eye on the market to see if it is reacting.
+Thus, the trader is not trying to find immediate reactions per se, but rather looking for changes in the way a market will move in response to significant news.

 What if the trader does not want to trade with an ECN broker but wants to trade the news ?

-A potential solution for traders who want to news trade but do not want to trade on with an ECN broker, is to trade with Plus500.
-Plus500 offers a user friendly platform with a relatively wide range of markets to trade (allowing different types of news trading, from Forex to Stocks CFDs).
-The reason Plus500 is picked is because it offers specific support for news traders, in the shape of an Economic Calendar which is available off the platform (on its website) and offers from the platform data about news events which may affect a particular market to be traded (as information about each market), including past results for the news data, expected (projected) results and then the actual results.
-The trader may sign up for a demo account below and test out the platform, and try out news trading, before continuing to a live account.
-The trader may wish to compare news trading later on an ECN broker, but as noted trading the news with a market maker broker is both possible and supported.
+A potential solution for traders who want to news trade but do not want to trade with an ECN broker, is to trade with Plus500.
+Plus500 offers a user-friendly platform with a relatively wide range of markets to trade (allowing different types of news trading, from Forex to Stock CFDs).
+The reason Plus500 is picked is because it offers specific support for news traders in the shape of an Economic Calendar which is available off the platform (on its website) and offers data from the platform about news events which may affect a particular market to be traded (as information about each market), including past results for the news data, expected (projected) results and then the actual results.
+The trader may sign up for a demo account below and test out the platform and try out news trading before continuing to a live account.
+The trader may wish to compare news trading later on an ECN broker, but as noted, trading the news with a market maker broker is both possible and supported.

 Plus500